google/skia/site/user/api/usingBookmaker.md

 include trailing punctuation.

 Descriptions are not self-referential; they do not include the thing they describe.
-Descriptions may contain upper case references to definitions but otherwise should be free of jargon.
+Descriptions may contain upper case or camel case references to definitions but otherwise should be free of jargon.

 Descriptions may contain code and formulas, each bracketed by markup.